 Yoga not only keeps you fit, but it also has many other health benefits such as helping with aches, pains, prevents sicknesses and much more.
 Read on for more benefits.

-Yoga Improves the Blood Circulation
+Yoga Improves Blood Circulation

 Yoga increases your blood flow, especially in the feet and hands.
 It also boosts the levels of red blood cells and hemoglobin, which carries oxygen to the lungs.
-Yoga reduces the risks of blood clots formation which prevents strokes and heart attacks.
+Yoga reduces the risks of blood clot formation which prevents strokes and heart attacks.